 At the end of this lesson, students will know how to secure, protect, and manage a crime scene independently or as part of a team to support successful prosecution of a crime.

-Florida Basic Recruit Training Program: Law Enforcement, Vol. 1 (Chapter 9)
+Florida Basic Recruit Training Program: Law Enforcement, Volume 1 (Chapter 9) Communication Exercise: Securing the Crime Scene

-✓ LE912.1.
+LE912.1.
 Describe crime scene information that you need from dispatch

 Facilitate Communication Exercise: Securing the Crime Scene